Mary Virginia Merrick: Expansion of the Christ Child Society

 In 1900, Merrick opened the first official Christ Child House in Washington, D.C., featuring a library and offering music classes for children, nurse-taught courses on the care and treatment of children for underprivileged mothers, and many other courses.
-The Christ Child Society was formally incorporated in 1903, marked with a published mission of providing improved instruction and relief for needy children in Washington, then a segregated city, "regardless of race, creed, or color."
+The Christ Child Society was formally incorporated in 1903, marked with a published mission of providing improved instruction and relief for needy children in Washington, then a segregated city, "regardless of race, creed, or color".

 Merrick oversaw the opening of several more Christ Child Centers in Washington so that by 1907, eight Centers served over two thousand children in the area.
-By 1908, Merrick's Society had expanded to seven other cities: Baltimore, New York City, Omaha, Worcester, Chicago, Toledo, and Ellicott City, the leaders with which Merrick corresponded through letters and representatives.
+By 1908, Merrick's Society had expanded to seven other cities: Baltimore, New York City, Omaha, Worcester, Chicago, Toledo, Dayton, and Ellicott City.
+Merrick would correspond with the leaders through letters and representatives.

 In 1912, Pope Pius X acknowledged and commended the Christ Child Society in a letter to Merrick.
 In the decade to follow, the Society would purchase a permanent Fresh Air Farm in Silver Spring, Maryland, which later led to several summer camps.
 The Society also established a Committee on Dental Work to provide free dental care for children in the District's public schools, with significant funding from the U.S. Congress, as well as a program providing D.C. children with medical aid, braces, and orthopedic supplies.
 The Society later turned over its significant children's clothing distribution duties to the then-forming Catholic Charities organization in Washington, D.C.

 Merrick focused the society's early work on programs in the city's poor neighborhoods, through service to minority and immigrant families, offering English language and other skills classes and religious instruction.
 In 1913, Merrick created a "Colored Auxiliary Committee" within the society.
 Some historians have criticized Merrick for allowing such racial segregation.
 In contrast, others have praised her for giving black members a representative on the society's board and autonomy in making decisions about internal operations when African-American rights were severely limited in many other aspects of life.

 Even as the Society's work grew in scope, professionalism, and geographic footprint, Merrick emphasized the Society's devotion to the Incarnation as the guiding force behind its ambitions as well as its members' service to children.